-It is Mardi Gras season, and you're in the mood for a New Orleans-inspired food adventure, but you're not sure where to go or what to try.
-The terms and dishes can be daunting, for sure, but here's a quick down-and-dirty cheat sheet to guide your decision-making process.
+It's Mardi Gras season, and you're in the mood for a New Orleans-inspired food adventure, but you're not sure where to go or what to try.
+The terms and dishes can be a little daunting, for sure, but here's a quick down-and-dirty cheat sheet to guide your dining decisions-.

 Gumbo is perhaps the most iconic Louisiana dish and can be Creole or Cajun, depending on how the roux (pronounced roo) is made.
-Enjoy the deep flavor of the Cajun Chicken and Andouille Gumbo at Highway 61 Roadhouse in St. Louis.
-Stop by Glenn's Café in Columbia for a hearty cup of New Orleans Seafood Gumbo and a side of their bread pudding with whiskey sauce (ok, it's not a side but it is a must-try).
+Enjoy the deep flavor of the Cajun Chicken and Andouille Sausage Gumbo at Highway 61 Roadhouse in St. Louis.
+In Columbia, stop by Glenn's Café for a hearty cup of New Orleans Seafood Gumbo and a side of their bread pudding with whiskey sauce (ok, it's not a side but it is a must-try).

 Traditionally, boudin (pronounced boo-dan) is sausage stuffed with pork and rice and is about as Cajun as it gets.
-Like New Orleans, Broussard's in Cape Girardeau is located on the Mississippi River and serves house-made spicy pork and crawfish boudin.
-Soiree New Orleans Bistro in Smithville offers a crispy, fried boudin ball topped with roasted red pepper sauce and spicy remoulade (basically an herbed mayo).
+Broussard's in Cape Girardeau – located on the Mississippi River, like New Orleans – serves house-made spicy pork and crawfish boudin.

 Wanna know what makes a po' boy a po' boy?
 It's the bread.
 It must be crusty on the outside and soft and fluffy on the inside.
-Broadway Oyster Bar in St. Louis imports fresh-baked bread from Gambino's in New Orleans for their po' boys, not to mention an array of oysters served raw, grilled and fried.
-Big Easy Grill in Springfield also has a variety of po' boys to choose from including roast beef, shrimp, oyster and sausage.
+Broadway Oyster Bar in St. Louis imports fresh-baked bread from Gambino's in New Orleans for their po' boys, made with lobster, shrimp, oysters, catfish or crawfish.
+The Big Easy Grill in Springfield also offers a variety of po' boys to choose from including roast beef, shrimp, oyster and sausage.